 So how does a lump of coal or a ray of sun become the electricity that our lightbulbs, computers, and appliances can use?
 Let’s take a closer look at electricity generation for the UK’s main fuels.

-Solar: Solar panels consist of silicon cells, the electrons of which are excited by photons of light delivered by the suns rays, generating electricity.
-Although the UK is notoriously overcast, as of October 2018 we now boast 13.05 GW of solar electricity capacity, both in large solar farms like the 72MW Shotwick Solar Farm in Chester and in panels installed on homes.
+Solar panels consist of silicon cells, the electrons of which are excited by photons of light delivered by the suns rays, generating electricity.
+Although the UK is notoriously overcast, as of 2020 we now boast 13.9 GW of solar electricity capacity, both in large solar farms like the 72MW Shotwick Solar Farm in Chester and in panels installed on homes.

 Most British homes use two sources of fuel: electricity and natural gas, which powers boilers and cookers.
 Natural gas is extracted through offshore drilling, delivered to the coast, and is fed into the National Transmission System, which processes gas and transmits it through a series of pipelines to power stations and to gas distribution companies, which route it to your home and hob.